St. Mary's University, Texas: Law school

 In October 1927, the San Antonio Bar Association established the San Antonio School of Law, and for seven years after its founding was administered by a board of governors under the control of the bar association.
 Until the School of Law became associated with a physical campus, classes were held at the Bexar County Courthouse.
 In an attempt to maximize educational and material resources of the fledgling institution, the Board of Governors negotiated with St. Mary's University regarding a transfer of the School of Law's administrative control.
 The transfer was completed on October 1, 1934, and St. Mary's University School of Law was officially established.

 The School of Law was then housed at St. Mary's University's then downtown campus at 112 College Street, situated near the San Antonio River Walk.
 Possessing several military bases, San Antonio experienced a surge of population and industry in the years immediately following World War II.
 This exponential growth resulted in more law students.
 To meet these new demands adequately, the School of Law organized itself to meet the requirements of the American Bar Association and the Association of American Law Schools.
 It received accreditation from the ABA in February 1948 and became a member of the AALS in December 1949.

 On December 19, 1967, the School of Law relocated from the College Street campus to join the main campus of St. Mary's.
-A multimillion-dollar expansion project had provided for the addition of eight new buildings to the main University campus, including a lecture hall, law library, and faculty building comprising the Law Center.
-The school held its first classes the next month, in January 1968.
+A multimillion-dollar expansion project had provided for the addition of eight new buildings to the main University campus, including a lecture hall, law library, and faculty building.
+The school held its first classes in January, 1968.

-Since 1968, the school has had several structures rededicated, renovated, or expanded, including the Law Administration Building, housing the office of the dean; the Law Classroom Building; and the Sarita Kenedy East Law Library, dedicated in 1984 after the John G. and Marie Stella Kenedy Memorial Foundation gave the School of Law $7.5 million to fund its construction in January 1982.
+Since 1968, the school has had several structures rededicated, renovated, or expanded, including the Law Administration Building, housing the office of the dean; the Law Classroom Building; and the Sarita Kenedy East Law Library, named after Sarita Kenedy East and dedicated in 1984 after the John G. and Marie Stella Kenedy Memorial Foundation gave the School of Law $7.5 million to fund its construction in January 1982.

+In 2024, the School of Law was ranked tied for 153rd out of 196 law schools by U.S. News & World Report.